kailash-manasarovar/statement/docs/crimes/protagonists.md

 ## The hacker

-- Clearly, I am targeted by industrial-scale criminal hacking expertise that includes men local to Dénia.
+- Clearly, I have been targeted by industrial-scale criminal hacking expertise that includes men local to Dénia.
+- Initially I thought it was just one person who was close to the trumpet teacher and speaking for him.
-- However, I did find a reference to someone who might be of interest linked to Valencia.
+- I did find a reference to someone who might be of interest linked to Valencia.

 ![Hacker](../content/images/hornero/victor-castro-sanchez.png)

+- I believe there's a team probably working on numerous porn targets at any one time.
+- My situation just spilled out into public because I refused to give into them.
+- It was never clear what they wanted anyway apart from, obviously, my destruction which they will never get.

 ## Domingo Lopez Cano